Neonatal herpes is a herpes infection in a young baby. The younger the baby, the more vulnerable they are to the harmful effects of infection.

 In these cases, most babies will make a complete recovery with antiviral treatment.

-Nearly a third of infants with this type of neonatal herpes will die, even after they have been treated.
+Many infants with this type of neonatal herpes will die, even after they have been treated.

 If widespread herpes is not treated immediately, there's a high chance the baby will die.